karimmerchaoui/Real-Foreclosure-Scraper/README.md

 ## Overview

-Foreclosure auction data is publicly available, but only if you're willing to work for it.
-Across Florida, Colorado, and New Jersey, each county runs its own realforeclose.com site with its own JavaScript calendar, its own quirks, and zero export functionality.
-Pulling leads means clicking into every case, on every date, in every county, by hand.
+Foreclosure auction data is public, but only if you're willing to work for it.
+Florida, Colorado, and New Jersey each run their own realforeclose.com sites — no export option, and leads only come from clicking into every case, every date, every county, by hand.

 **This project solves the problem of** manually collecting foreclosure auction data one county at a time.
-Point it at a date range — anywhere from the next 2 weeks to 6 months out — and it drives a real browser through the auction calendar for any of 44 counties across 3 states, opens every case scheduled, pulls **up to 15** parties per case to identify the plaintiff/defendant, and reads the live auction status.
-Add in the optional Zillow enrichment step and each lead can carry **up to 12** data points — case details plus valuation, home type, and listing status — before it all lands in a single de-duplicated Excel file.
+Point it at a date range and it scrapes any of 44 counties across 3 states, pulling case parties, auction status, and — optionally — a Zillow valuation for each property, into one de-duplicated Excel file.

 ## Who Would Benefit From This Tool

 - Real estate wholesalers and investors sourcing pre-foreclosure and auction leads